Hussman Strategic Advisors Inc. Lowers Holdings in Infinera Co. (NASDAQ:INFN)

-Hussman Strategic Advisors Inc. trimmed its holdings in Infinera Co.
-(NASDAQ:INFN) by 46.2% during the 2nd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 31,000 shares of the communications equipment provider’s stock after selling 26,600 shares during the period.
+Hussman Strategic Advisors Inc. lowered its stake in shares of Infinera Co.
+(NASDAQ:INFN) by 46.2% in the second quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 31,000 shares of the communications equipment provider’s stock after selling 26,600 shares during the period.
 Hussman Strategic Advisors Inc.’s holdings in Infinera were worth $316,000 as of its most recent filing with the Securities & Exchange Commission.

-Several other hedge funds have also recently modified their holdings of INFN.
-Trustcore Financial Services LLC increased its holdings in shares of Infinera by 2,325.6% in the first quarter.
-Trustcore Financial Services LLC now owns 5,215 shares of the communications equipment provider’s stock worth $50,000 after purchasing an additional 5,000 shares during the last quarter.
-IFP Advisors Inc bought a new stake in shares of Infinera in the first quarter worth about $59,000.
-Brinker Capital Investments LLC bought a new stake in shares of Infinera in the first quarter worth about $152,000.
-Teacher Retirement System of Texas increased its stake in Infinera by 22.7% during the first quarter.
-Teacher Retirement System of Texas now owns 18,588 shares of the communications equipment provider’s stock worth $179,000 after acquiring an additional 3,438 shares during the last quarter.
-Finally, Vident Investment Advisory LLC bought a new stake in Infinera during the first quarter worth approximately $198,000.
-86.28% of the stock is currently owned by hedge funds and other institutional investors.
+A number of other institutional investors also recently bought and sold shares of INFN.
+Trustcore Financial Services LLC lifted its holdings in Infinera by 2,325.6% during the first quarter.
+Trustcore Financial Services LLC now owns 5,215 shares of the communications equipment provider’s stock worth $50,000 after buying an additional 5,000 shares during the period.
+IFP Advisors Inc acquired a new position in shares of Infinera during the first quarter worth $59,000.
+Brinker Capital Investments LLC acquired a new position in shares of Infinera during the first quarter worth $152,000.
+Teacher Retirement System of Texas increased its position in shares of Infinera by 22.7% during the first quarter.
+Teacher Retirement System of Texas now owns 18,588 shares of the communications equipment provider’s stock worth $179,000 after purchasing an additional 3,438 shares in the last quarter.
+Finally, Vident Investment Advisory LLC acquired a new position in shares of Infinera during the first quarter worth $198,000.
+Institutional investors own 86.28% of the company’s stock.

-Several equities research analysts have weighed in on INFN shares.
-Needham & Company LLC reissued a “buy” rating and set a $15.00 price objective on shares of Infinera in a research note on Monday, May 24th.
-Wolfe Research upgraded Infinera from an “underperform” rating to a “peer perform” rating and set a $10.00 target price for the company in a report on Thursday, May 13th.
-Zacks Investment Research lowered Infinera from a “hold” rating to a “sell” rating in a report on Friday, August 6th.
-Finally, Northland Securities upped their target price on Infinera from $6.00 to $7.00 and gave the stock a “market perform” rating in a report on Wednesday, May 5th.
-One equities research analyst has rated the stock with a sell rating, four have given a hold rating and two have assigned a buy rating to the company’s stock.
-The company has an average rating of “Hold” and an average target price of $11.00.

-Infinera (NASDAQ:INFN) last issued its quarterly earnings results on Monday, August 2nd.
-The communications equipment provider reported ($0.03) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.05) by $0.02.
-Infinera had a negative return on equity of 6.34% and a negative net margin of 9.52%.
-During the same quarter in the prior year, the firm earned ($0.09) EPS.
-On average, analysts predict that Infinera Co. will post -0.29 earnings per share for the current year.

-In related news, Director Thomas J. Fallon sold 172,564 shares of the company’s stock in a transaction on Thursday, June 3rd.
-The stock was sold at an average price of $10.12, for a total value of $1,746,347.68.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-Also, Director Christine Bucklin sold 23,000 shares of the company’s stock in a transaction on Friday, August 6th.
-The shares were sold at an average price of $9.96, for a total value of $229,080.00.
-Following the completion of the transaction, the director now directly owns 20,392 shares in the company, valued at $203,104.32.
+In other news, Director Christine Bucklin sold 23,000 shares of the stock in a transaction dated Friday, August 6th.
+The shares were sold at an average price of $9.96, for a total transaction of $229,080.00.
+Following the sale, the director now directly owns 20,392 shares of the company’s stock, valued at approximately $203,104.32.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
+Also, Director Thomas J. Fallon sold 172,564 shares of the stock in a transaction dated Thursday, June 3rd.
+The stock was sold at an average price of $10.12, for a total transaction of $1,746,347.68.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 214,714 shares of company stock worth $2,156,584.
+Insiders have sold a total of 214,714 shares of company stock worth $2,156,584 over the last ninety days.
 2.03% of the stock is owned by insiders.

+A number of brokerages have recently issued reports on INFN.
+Zacks Investment Research downgraded Infinera from a “hold” rating to a “sell” rating in a research report on Friday, August 6th.
+Northland Securities upped their target price on Infinera from $6.00 to $7.00 and gave the company a “market perform” rating in a research report on Wednesday, May 5th.
+Needham & Company LLC reissued a “buy” rating and issued a $15.00 target price on shares of Infinera in a research report on Monday, May 24th.
+Finally, Wolfe Research raised Infinera from an “underperform” rating to a “peer perform” rating and set a $10.00 target price on the stock in a research report on Thursday, May 13th.
+One investment analyst has rated the stock with a sell rating, four have given a hold rating and two have given a buy rating to the stock.
+The stock currently has an average rating of “Hold” and an average target price of $11.00.

 Infinera Corp. engages in the provision of networking solutions, which consists of networking equipment, software and services.
 It operates through the following geographical segments: United States, Other Americas, Europe, Middle East and Africa, and Asia Pacific and Japan.
 Its products include control and automation, network routers, packet optical, and compact modular.